 Paternity issues- what do you need to know before seeing an attorney

-The law in Texas states that a man is presumed to be the father of a child if he is married to that child’s mother and that child is born during the marriage.
-If the presumed father wishes to challenge paternity he can do so until the child's fourth birthday.
+The law in Texas states that a man is presumed to be the father of a child if he is married to that child's mother and that child is born during the marriage.
+If the presumed father wishes to challenge paternity, he can do so until the child's fourth birthday.
 There are a few exceptions to this rule, such as if you were prevented from filing a paternity lawsuit before this date or if you were not living with the mother during the probable time of conception.
 The only way to dispute a prior adjudication of parentage is with the assistance of a genetic test.

-On the other hand, if you are attempting to throw your metaphorical hat into the ring as far as making an argument that you are the biological father to a child then you can bring a lawsuit to challenge paternity even after another man has been adjudicated to be the father in a prior divorce.
+On the other hand, if you are attempting to throw your metaphorical hat into the ring as far as making an argument that you are the biological father to a child, then you can bring a lawsuit to challenge paternity even after another man has been adjudicated to be the father in a prior divorce.
 You would need to speak to a lawyer to make sure that you have the standing necessary to bring the lawsuit, but otherwise, you should be good to move forward.

-Questions about family law related issues?
+Questions about family law-related issues?
 Contact the Law Office of Bryan Fagan

-Thank you for spending part of your day with us today learning about some of these basic, important questions related to Texas family law.
-I hope that you have learned a few things and that you are now better equipped to interview attorneys and determine who is best suited to help you and your family in whatever situation(s) that you are facing.
+Thank you for spending part of your day with us today learning about some of these basic, essential questions related to Texas family law.
+I hope that you have learned a few things and that you are now better equipped to interview attorneys and determine who is best suited to help you and your family in whatever situation(s) you are facing.

-If you have questions about the material that we wrote about today or simply want to follow up on something you read, please do not hesitate to contact the Law Office of Bryan Fagan.
+If you have questions about the material that we wrote about today or want to follow up on something you read, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys are available six days a week to speak to you about your case and to answer whatever questions you may have for us.